 \subsection{Prediction-free variant}

-We additionally train a prediction-free policy whose only change from the main pipeline lies in the observation space; the reward function, action space, training schedule (three-stage) remain identical.
-In this variant, the actor no longer receives the commanded hitting position, orientation and time \((p_{ee}^{*}, q_{ee}^{*}, t^{*})\).
-Instead, it ingests a sliding window of world-frame shuttle positions comprising the current frame and the previous five frames sampled at 50\,Hz (i.e., \(\{p_{\mathrm{sh}}(t),p_{\mathrm{sh}}(t{-}0.02),\ldots,p_{\mathrm{sh}}(t{-}0.10)\}\)).
-From this short history the actor must implicitly infer the intended interception pose and timing.
-The critic retains privileged access to the "actual" interception point.
-This design is enabled by how training data are generated: for each commanded target, we do not only sample the single interception point but also store the entire shuttle trajectory integrated by forward badminton dynamics.
-During training, the reward and the critic always know the ground-truth hit specification associated with the current shot, while the actor only observes the raw shuttle-history window.
+We additionally train a prediction-free policy whose only change from the main pipeline lies in the observation space; the reward function, action space, and three-stage training schedule remain unchanged.
+Specifically, the actor no longer receives the commanded hitting position, orientation, and time $\{\boldsymbol{p}^*_{\mathrm{ee}}, \boldsymbol{q}^*_{\mathrm{ee}}, t^*\}$.
+Instead, it ingests a sliding window of world-frame shuttle positions comprising the current frame and the previous five frames sampled at 50\,Hz (i.e., \(\{\boldsymbol{p}_{\mathrm{sh}}(t),\boldsymbol{p}_{\mathrm{sh}}(t{-}0.02),\ldots,\boldsymbol{p}_{\mathrm{sh}}(t{-}0.10)\}\)).
+From this short history, the actor must implicitly infer the intended interception pose and timing.
+Meanwhile, since each shot comes with the full shuttle trajectory and its associated hit target, the critic and rewards retain privileged access to the ground-truth interception point.

-A practical advantage is that deployment no longer requires a hand-tuned predictor (e.g., EKF plus aerodynamic model) to deliver \((p_{ee}^{*}, q_{ee}^{*}, t^{*})\).
-Instead, the controller conditions on directly measured shuttle positions, greatly reducing sensitivity to mismatches in physical or estimator parameters.
-To further improve robustness, we randomize aerodynamic parameters per shot, effectively treating the simulator as having an “aerodynamic patch” whose exact coefficients need not be identified.
-Intuitively, this mirrors human play: players do not know a specific shuttle’s drag constants a priori but can infer landing tendencies from a brief flight segment.
-In simulation we observe that the prediction-free policy achieves hitting with a small performance drop relative to the known-target setting, while simplifying deployment by removing the need to retune predictor and physics parameters.
-Real-robot validation of this variant is left to future work.
+A practical advantage of this variant is that the deployment no longer relies on a hand-tuned predictor (e.g., an EKF plus a parametric aerodynamic model) to deliver $\{\boldsymbol{p}^*_{\mathrm{ee}}, \boldsymbol{q}^*_{\mathrm{ee}}, t^*\}$.
+Instead, the controller conditions directly on measured shuttle positions, making the overall pipeline more end-to-end.
+During training, we randomize the aerodynamic parameters per shot, effectively exposing the policy to an “aerodynamic patch” whose exact coefficients need not be known.
+Intuitively, this mirrors human play: players do not know the drag constants of a specific shuttle a priori but infer landing tendencies from a brief flight segment.
+We observe that the prediction-free policy achieves hitting performance with only a modest drop relative to the target-known setting, while simplifying deployment by removing the need to tune predictor and physics parameters.

-\section{EXPERIMENTS}
+\section{Experiments}